apatel978/Discord-Clone-XTalk/README.md

 #### Authentication

 Users of the site are required to sign up if they would like to create a new server and join a server.
 Users can see members, servers list, and channels list.
-Upon account creation, the user passwords are hashed with B-crypt before being stored.
-Authentication uses B-crypt to match passwords which allow a user to login if the passwords match.
+Upon account creation, the user passwords are hashed with Werkzeug before being stored.
+Authentication uses Werkzeug to match passwords which allow a user to login if the passwords match.

 #### Server Management